 For any company that is in the business of providing a variety of products and services to costumers, it is of crucial importance to the health of that business to implement a logistics strategy that will help keep service levels at their highest at all times, no matter what changes might be happening in other areas of the business organization.
 This is an even bigger imperative for companies that are more complex in structure, or that may have a very fluid or fluctuating supply chain, or that have specific product lines, specific countries or specific customers to cater to.

 But what exactly should logistics professionals focus on to improve their business’ effectiveness?
 Should you spend more time identifying structural improvements to increase speed of production?
-Should you focus primarily on minimizing costs?
+Should you focus primarily on minimizing logistics costs?
 Or should you first spend more of your focus on identifying the best high-level organizational objectives and determine whether your overall logistics strategy contributes to that objective?
 Which tactic is right for your business and in what circumstances?

 To help you evaluate your choices and even come up with some new ideas, we’ve asked 19 logistics strategy experts the following question:

 “What’s your top tip for a new business (or even an established organization) looking to create or improve their logistics strategy to make it more effective?”

 We’ve collected and compiled their expert advice into this comprehensive guide to effective logistics management strategy.
 We hope it will help you maximize your company’s logistic resources and ultimately take your logistics strategy to the next level.